 State of Victoria (Department of Education and Training).
 (2017).
-Early childhood

-The Charter of Human Rights and Responsibilities Act 2006 (Vic)

-Working with Children Act 2005 (Vic)
+Early childhood guidance: Identifying signs of child abuse: www.education.vic.gov.au The Charter of Human Rights and Responsibilities Act 2006 (Vic) The Commission for Children and Young People Act 1998 The Commission for Children and Young People Act 2012 Working with Children Act 2005 (Vic)